Raising minimum wage is long overdue

 Passage of the president’s proposal would render the first two New Hampshire proposals moot.
 Though at first glance its chances for passage might seem remote, 2014 is an election year, one that will determine whether Republicans keep or lose control of the House of Representatives.
 Voting against an increase in the minimum wage at a time when the gap between the truly wealthy and everyone else is at robber baron levels might be politically dangerous enough to overcome Republican intransigence.
 But in case Obama’s proposal doesn’t pass, the Legislature should act to raise the state’s minimum wage.

 To be equal in purchasing power to its value in the 1960s, the minimum wage would have to be $9.40 per hour.
-Despite that, of the three bills before lawmakers, the one calling for the minimum wage to increase by the smallest amount, from $7.
+Despite that, of the three bills before lawmakers, the one calling for the minimum wage to increase by the smallest amount, from $7.25 to $8 per hour, strikes us as the best choice for two reasons.
+First, as the smallest increase, it has the best chance of passage.
+Second, the bill calls for indexing the minimum wage for inflation, which would prevent its limited purchasing power from shrinking every year.

 We urge New Hampshire’s congressional delegation, including small-business owner Sen. Kelly Ayotte, to support both an increase in the federal minimum wage and the indexing of it for inflation.
 That would help insulate the minimum wage from a political battle that for decades low-wage workers have usually lost.